-This holiday season, His Royal Highness Prince Harry is offering the rare opportunity to cozy up to the crown.
+His Royal Highness Prince Harry is offering the rare opportunity to cozy up to the crown.
 Harry was found outside alone, huddling under a car for warmth.
 It became clear to his foster human very quickly, however, that Harry was no ordinary street cat.
 With his beautiful fluffy white and orange markings and upper class demeanor, it was clear to her that Harry was the heir to the throne.
 As such, Harry is always the first cat in the household to dine on his Fancy Feast, and the first to discover and test out new toys.
+His Highness had adopted a beauty regiment that he follows every morning, admiring himself in the mirror while sharing tips with his human in an attempt to help her to look as magnificent as Himself.
 Fitness is important to the handsome Prince, so he likes to run laps around his circular scratching post and climb to the top of the tallest cat tree.
 When he tires of play, Harry likes to take long naps on the highest perch, looking down on his minions.
 At night, the Prince prefers a bed fit for a future king, and snuggles up to his foster human, purring loudly, to demonstrate how satisfied he is with himself.
-The Prince requires company, and would prefer to go to a home with another kitten or young cat to accompany him.
+The Prince requires company, and would prefer to go to a home with another kitten or young cat to accompany him, particularly his foster sister, Prairie (also up for adoption through Kitten Rescue).
 Harry is up to date on his vaccinations, flea and worm meds and has been neutered and microchipped.
 If you would like to meet His Royal Highness, please contact his foster human below.

 If you are interested in learning more about this kitty or in adopting him, please click here to email his foster parent.